 How much counselling experience do I need to volunteer?

-We would expect our volunteers as a minimum to be trained to Diploma Level 3, working towards their 100 placement hours and have some relevant experience.
-However, if you have not yet attained this level but have a desire to volunteer, we also have a Befriending Service – please contact us for further information.
+We would expect our volunteers as a minimum to be working towards a level 5 counselling qualification, with 100 placement hours and to have some relevant experience.
+If you are unsure whether your experience or training meets this require, please contact us.